-Our business model is based on providing our customers with engineered products, services and expertise for performance in critical applications.
+Our business model is based on providing our customers with engineered products, services and expertise for performance critical applications.
 In meeting our customers’ requirements, we operate procurement programmes through global supply chains, involving a wide network of suppliers and distributors.
 It is recognised that within this structure (as with all other participants operating in our business sector) the potential exists for the human rights of individual workers to be violated.

-- The Board of TT Electronics first adopted a policy on Modern Slavery in December 2016 (the “Policy”), setting out the standards we expect from all our employees, contractors, suppliers, distributors and other business partners.The Policy was reviewed during 2017, and has subsequently been reviewed as part of the process of preparing this Statement; it was concluded that the Policy remained fit for purpose, with no further updates being required.
-(A copy of the Policy can be downloaded here.)
-In order to reinforce the key requirements of the 2015 Act, a copy of the Policy has been re-circulated to all of our employees (using local language translations, as appropriate).
+- The Board of TT Electronics first adopted a policy on Modern Slavery in December 2016 (the “Policy”), setting out the standards we expect from all our employees, contractors, suppliers, distributors and other business partners.The Policy has been reviewed each year since 2017 as part of our ongoing compliance procedures.In preparing this Statement, we have concluded that the Policy remains fit for purpose, with no further updates being required.
+A copy of the Policy can be downloaded here.
+In order to reinforce the key requirements of the 2015 Act, the Policy document is circulated each year to all of our employees (using local language translations, as appropriate).

-- TT Electronics is a member of the Responsible Business Alliance, purusant to which we continue to make a formal commitment to uphold the human rights of workers (at all points in the supply chain) and to treat them with dignity and respect as understood by the international community.
+- TT Electronics is a member of the Responsible Business Alliance, pursuant to which we continue to make a formal commitment to uphold the human rights of workers (at all points in the supply chain) and to treat them with dignity and respect as understood by the international community.
 This includes concepts covered by the remit of the 2015 Act such as “freely chosen employment” and treatment of young workers.

 - We have conducted a further assessment of our employment practices and processes, which has re-confirmed that our activities are in line with the requirements of our Policy.We will continue to monitor compliance through the next financial year and implement modifications to our activities as required.